 Game 154: #4 Florida @ Vanderbilt

 This game was over as soon as it was scheduled.
 In fact, after the 35-0 halftime score, I thought ESPN might switch their broadcast to the national knitting competition.
-But, they stayed to watch the carnage in the second half, as well.
-Although, heisman trophy winner, Tim Tebow, did not play much of the second half.
-He was responsible for all five touchdowns that occurred in the first half of play…
+Florida’s stellar QB, Tim Tebow, was responsible for all five touchdowns that occurred in the first half of play, and the Gators strolled to a 42-14 final.

-Florida Gator fans packed Vanderbilt Stadium on this chilly Saturday night in Nashville.
-Ranked fourth in the country, they had national championship on their minds.
-Vanderbilt started the season 5-0 and ranked thirteenth in the nation only to watch their winning streak morph into a losing streak.
-The loss to Florida made four straight and after the astounding Gator performance in the first half, most of the Commodore fans left the building to get out of the cold and watch the rest on TV, or Saturday Night Live, which was probably more interesting than the second half.
+Florida Gator fans made their presence known in Vanderbilt Stadium on this chilly Saturday night in Nashville.
+Ranked fourth in the country, they had a national championship on their minds.
+Vanderbilt started the season 5-0 and ranked thirteenth in the nation only to watch their winning streak morph into a losing skid.
+The loss to Florida made four straight, and after the astounding Gator performance in the first half, most of the Commodore fans left the building to get out of the cold and watch the rest on TV, or perhaps Saturday Night Live.

-The support by Vanderbilt fans was not impressive, but some rabid faithful stayed to the bitter end.
-Some players came over to thank those fans who fought through the cold to watch their team get hammered.
-But, by game’s end, 90% of the fans were Gators waiting to catch a glimpse of their hero, Tim Tebow as he exited the field.
+Despite the flood of Gator fans, the support by Vanderbilt fans was impressive – some rabid faithful stayed to the bitter end.
+Players came over to thank those fans who fought through the chilly temperatures to watch their team get hammered.
+But, by game’s end, 90% of the fans were Gators waiting to catch a glimpse of their hero, Tim Tebow, as he exited the field.
 The celebration was on for Florida as they won the SEC east and are now headed to the SEC Championship game in Atlanta.
-Vanderbilt will have a long way before that kind of celebration will take place in Vanderbilt Stadium, and it will start with getting more fans wearing black and gold to fill the seats.
+The Commodores will have a long way before that kind of celebration will take place in Vanderbilt Stadium, but the successful onset of this season gave a flicker of the possibilities.

 Leave a Reply